 This topic is a complicated one.
 The growth of the short-term rental market has shown dramatic increases over the past decade.
 The community of Santa Cruz, and other communities throughout the scenic western seaboard have experienced an increasing presence of short-term rentals.
 Home-buyers, home-sellers, and investors alike are affected by the decisions made by committees such as these.
 Just remember, that most regulations enacted on a local level are not "one size fits all."

-If you're looking to invest in a property or buy a home in Santa Cruz and need help to decipher the recommendations made by the Short Term Rental Committee, Lauren Spencer is here to lead you through the process! to get the answers!
+If you're looking to invest in a property or buy a home in Santa Cruz and need help to decipher the recommendations made by the Short Term Rental Committee, Lauren Spencer is here to lead you through the process!
+Contact Lauren at My Santa Cruz Real Estate to get the answers!